MATH PLACEMENT AT FLORIDA ATLANTIC UNIVERSITY

 - In any mathematics class you take, your instructor reserves the right to administer an in-class, proctored exam during the first week of the semester.
 If your performance on this exam is not consistent with your ALEKS placement score, you may be required to register for a lower course or to complete remedial work prior to continuing.
 Extreme difference in results will be reported to the Dean of Undergraduate Studies.

 How much does it cost?
 How, when and where do I take it?

-Students must take the exam between April 1 and the first day of classes for fall semester or any summer session, and between November 1 and the first day of classes for spring semester.
+- Students must take the exam no earlier than 6 months before the 1st day of classes for the semester they plan to take their 1st math class at FAU.
 We highly recommend that students take the exam early.
-Students enrolling in the fall semester, for example, should take the exam in April or May.
-Those entering in the spring should take it in November or early December.
+Students enrolling in the fall semester, for example, should take the exam in March.
+Those entering in the spring should take it in August.

 OK, I’ve taken the exam and have my score.
 Which class do I register for?

 - The class you take depends on your probable major.
 Click here for the math placement advising guidelines for detailed information.
 If you need help deciding what course is right for you, you should contact the freshman advising office.